lindekaer/lindekaer.github.io/articles/camino-de-santiago.md

 </div>

 ## Accommodation
 Throughout the pilgrimage you find plenty of opportunities for accommodation.
 In most cities, you find public hostels that are publicly owned and often a bit cheaper than the private alternatives.
 Additionally many churches and monasteries along the way open their doors to pilgrims.
 We found these experiences to be the most memorable and provide the most authentic experiences.
-The prices range from EUR 5-15 per night (often including a simple meal).
+The prices range from 5-15 EUR per night (often including a simple meal).

 <div class="media">
   <img class="media__image" data-src="/img/article/camino-de-santiago.group.jpg" title="Wearing our sandals after a long day on the road">
-  <p class="media__caption">Wearing our sandals after a long day on the road</p>
+  <p class="media__caption">Happily wearing our sandals after a long day on the road.
+Time to rest for the night.</p>
 </div>

 Staying for the night is a wonderful opportunity to get to know the other pilgrims.
 It was not unusual to sleep 20 people in the same room and engaging in conversations was therefore inevitable.
 If you desire more comfort, many hostels offer both private and double rooms.
-Despite it being hard to pick, here are some suggestions for hostels worth a visit:
+Despite it being hard to pick, here are a few suggestions for hostels worth a visit:

-- Hostel 1
-- Hostel 2
 - [Albergue San Miguel](http://alberguesanmiguel.com/en/inicio-2/) (one day hike from Léon)
 - [Hospederia San Martín Pinario](http://www.hsanmartinpinario.com/) (ask for a pilgrims room; there is also an ordinary hotel)